 So, what now?
 Apparently there are plenty fake reviews be it from experts or from (ex) customers.
 Is there a solution to this dilemma?
 Yes there is but it's limited.
 The solution is to search for a hosting provider that is honest and transparent about its account cancellation rate.
 Account cancellation can be considered as a good measurement to determine if you're dealing with a company you can trust.
 The more transparent a company is the better.
 However, when you search for transparent web hosting in Google the result is zero relevancy to what I'm talking about.
 All you find is cost transparency which is about the fact that there are no financial strings attached to pricing.
 Another search result is the theory that unlimited plans are not transparent while limited packages are because the latter is the truth and the former is not true.
 This is about technical clarity and not about a business that is not afraid to expose its internal secret of how many clients cancel.
 And searching for web hosting cancellation rate produces also zero relevant results.
 Now, you can also take the other side of the coin and look for highest customer satisfaction rate.
 What you get now are results of customer satisfaction surveys or testimonials on the web sites of hosting services which, you guess it already, are, in general, positive judgements.

-The best search term in Google could be the following: "the web hosting provider with the lowest customer cancellation rate".
+The best search term in Google could be the following: "Only 2 out of every 100 new clients cancel their account within 30 days".
 Now you'll find some pages of Linux Hosts Ltd. in the top results.
 It's currently the only transparent web host in the world in terms of clients who cancel their account because they are dissatisfied with the services.
 The company has its main office in the United Kingdom.
 Include the quotes of the search term.
 The best thing you can do is to copy the exact term on this page.
 Check in Google's search box that the 2 quotes ("") are included at the start and at the end of the search term and that there's no space.
 Once you see the search results, simply remove what you find after the slash in the company's web address and you will enter their homepage.

-You'll also find a few pages of Linux Hosts Inc. with its head office in the United States.
+Type "Only two out of every one-hundred new customers cancel within 30 days" and you'll find a few pages of Linux Hosts Inc. with its head office in the United States.
 The two companies are, for now, the only ones I found that are not afraid to reveal their biggest secret which is a percentage of how many clients cancel.
 And they display this prominently on their homepage in top.
 It's courageous and it indicates that you're dealing with an honest and straightforward business.
 The business has not such a great web design but, in this specific case, it probably has nothing to do with the quality of the offered services.
 The advantage of using the method of the cancellation search term above is the fact that it's the easiest solution.
 On the other hand it's a disadvantage that, at least currently, the result is two companies only and that is basically not enough.
 Last but not least I'd like to emphasize that the conclusions at the start of this article are also not waterproof.
 After all, unlike me, there might be others who are able to find a search term that produces genuine results.
 That's all for now.
 As soon as there is more news, it will be published on this page so please come back now and then.
 Good luck in your search for low-cost web hosting reviews in England, Scotland, Wales or Northern Ireland!
 Finally, may I invite you to click the banner at the top of this page so you can go directly to the best service provider instead of searching for it?
 Will save you a lot of time!
 Thanks for dropping by and if you are more the visual type of person, you can also check out the video below.
-But . . . . think twice before believing them.